 Ready to grind your own grains for the freshest homemade bread?

-- At best it loses most of its nutritional value before it gets to you
+- At best it loses most of its nutritional value before it gets to you.

-I chose this one because:
+I chose this grain mill because:

 - It got the best reviews.

 - They say it's quieter than others, although it's the only one I've owned, so I don't have anything to compare it to.
+(It still seems loud to me!)

 - It also has more options for course or fine flour, for different types of grain, etc., than the others did.